-The Board has two Standing Committees that focus on specific areas of the Board's responsibilities.
-These Committees are the Finance & Risk Committee and the Audit Committee.
-The Board is also represented on the Catering Performance Committee, whose membership includes management from the Trust and the holder of the catering license.
+The Board has three Standing Committees that focus on specific areas of the Board's responsibilities.
+These Committees are the Finance & Risk Committee, and the Audit Committee and the Non Sporting Events Committee.
+The Board is represented on the Catering Performance Committee, whose membership includes management from the Trust and the holder of the catering license.
 It is chaired by an independent chairperson.
+The Board is also represented on the Deloitte Club Members Committee.

 Both the Board and the Finance Committee generally meet on a monthly basis.
-The Audit Committee meets at least annually, and the Catering Performance Committee meets quarterly.
+The Audit Committee meets at least annually, and the Non Sporting Events Committee meets as required.
+The Catering Performance Committee meets quarterly and the Members Committee meets as required.